pve/foobotapi/main.md

 * There may be SaaS/PaaS level solutions to do this API integration.
 Zapier and IFTTT come to mind.
 However, in general these cannot be relied upon to support the specific API services that you need.
+Beyond that, their cost model is based on number of invocations.
+The example project runs one every 10 minutes, and will burn through the paid starter plan monthly allotment in about 20 days.
 * Within GCP, we could consider logging our API JSON files into StackDriver, and then use its functionality to create our reports.
 However, we'd need to
 figure out how long term data retention works in StackDriver.